 Have you ever experienced a breakup?
 Most people have, at least once in their lives.
 Whether you're the one who initiates it or you are blindsided by someone you care deeply about, it's never a good experience.
 If it's a broken engagement, it's even worse.

-It happens to the best of us.
-We go into a relationship with high hopes, only to discover later that we weren't the perfect match.
-Then comes the breakup – the hard part.
+It happens to almost everyone.
+You might go into a relationship with high hopes, only to discover later that you weren't the perfect match.
+Then comes the breakup—the hard part.
 The part where one person wants out, while the other one is left trying to figure out what just happened.
 This is when you can show what you're truly made of.

 It's okay to sit around and feel sorry for yourself for a day or two, but after that, get busy doing something productive.
 Make your time even more useful by taking up a cause.
 You just might find a better match if you're performing acts of kindness and generosity.